 Jim: The very same spot.

+Ray: Very same spot.
+Now that led, then, to our unpacking the various lessons that you can find in the story of Philippi in Acts chapter 16.
+And one of those is the one you asked about, which is Paul being brought to the bema.
+So, when Paul and Silas arrive at Philippi, there are two kingdoms, in a way.
+One representing the kingdoms of this world, with a very different set of standards and beliefs and gods, and one the kingdom of our Lord and Savior, Jesus Christ.
 And the fact that those two kingdoms met in Philippi really moved me deeply, because that’s where we all oughta live.
-We oughta be living in this world, with all of its kingdoms claiming allegiance of all kinds of things.
+We oughta be living in this world, with all of its kingdoms claiming, um, allegiance of all kinds of things.
 But we claim the allegiance, that we give our allegiance to Jesus Christ alone.
 And if we live that consistently, we’re gonna have the same problems Paul had.

-Jim: What was he saying that was so offensive when he’s preaching peace, love your neighbor; love one another; love your God?
+Jim: …When he’s preaching peace, love your neighbor, love one another, love your God?

-Ray: And really what you’re asking is, what’s in Set 15, (Laughing) because I’d love to have the whole 2 ½ hours.
+Ray: Because I’d love to have the whole 2 and half hours.
 That’s what we exactly unpacked in each lesson, because there are five stories in Acts 16 and 17 that we look at.

 Jim: Sun god, moon god.